 In the United States, motorcycle laws vary from state to state.
 Some states have universal helmet laws, meaning that anyone who rides must wear a helmet.
 Other states have relaxed helmet laws and only require minors or riders under the age of 18 or 21 to wear a helmet.
 These relaxed helmet laws are still in place, despite statistics that continue to show that wearing a helmet saves lives.
 The NHTSA estimates that an additional 802 lives could have been saved in 2016 if all riders wore helmets.

-In the state of Colorado, all riders are not required to wear a motorcycle helmet.
+In the state of Colorado, all riders are not required to wear a motorcycle helmet even though in 2015 motorcycle fatalities increased by ten percent.
 According to the Colorado Department of Transportation, only riders under the age of 18 are required to wear helmets in Colorado.
 Those helmets must be DOT approved helmets.
 Eye protection, however, is required for all drivers and passengers.